|Former Cities Services station, 3700 5th Street, Meridian, Mississippi|

 Kasha-Katuwe Tent Rocks National Monument, an terrain of rock pinnacles, cones, and narrow canyons.
 President Bill Clinton established the Monument in January, 2001.
 It is operated by the Bureau of Land Management (BLM), and if you have a National Parks pass, you can access the rocks without additional fee.
 According to Wikipedia, "Kasha-Katuwe means "white cliffs" in the Pueblo language."

 There are a number of hiking trails.
 They are not too rugged: you can do them with running shoes.
-But better not use flip-flops, like some tourists.
+But better not use flip-flops, as some tourists demonstrate (hint: there are rattlesnakes).
 Wear a wide-brimmed hat and take water.
 The Slot Canyon trail makes for a nice 3 or 4 hour outing.

 The only other place I know of with similar cones and spires of volcanic tuff and ash is in Cappadocia, in central Anatolia, Turkey.
 The Goreme area of Cappadocia was settled by early Christians, who carved homes, churches, and entire towns into the soft rock.
-First visit Kasha-Katuwe, then go to Cappadocia.
+First visit Kasha-Katuwe, then go to Cappadocia (but I will admit, I did it in the opposite order).
 Both are astonishing scenic and cultural wonders.

 |Yes, the Slot Canyon trail goes through this slot.|